top of page

 3. Sex, background, age, or any other feature of the child that the court may consider relevant

-The court may also analyze and consider the cultural and religious background of the child, age of the child and any other characteristics specific to the child.
+The court may also analyse and consider the cultural and religious background of the child, age of the child and any other characteristics specific to the child.
 This ensures that the court has a complete understanding of the situation at hand,

 4. The power range is available to the court under the provision of the Children Act 1989 in the proceedings.